Trantect/blog/_posts/2014-05-04-Staff_Tranning.md

 1. “The Linux Command Line” By William Shott
 2. “Operating System Concepts” By Abraham Silberschatz, Peter B. Galvin and Greg Gagne

+## Git ##

+There are several main-stream version control tools, such as svn, macrurial, and git, which we choose to use for collabrative work.
+Go through [git docs](http://git-scm.com/documentation) to grap the general idea of git mechanism and usages in general scenarios.